Key Takeaways

 Onboarding new users involves providing training and support to ensure they can effectively utilize the multi-tenancy application.
 In such architecture, catering to different tenants’ diverse needs and skill levels is often challenging.

 Your developers should create comprehensive onboarding materials, documentation, and support channels.
+That’s what our development did: we delivered custom onboarding resources in a logistics SaaS solution, reducing the learning curve and enhancing tenant satisfaction.
 This way, you’ll address multiple users’ needs while managing the support load efficiently.

 Tenant Configuration